buda-base/editserv/Editing_Service_Use_Cases.md

 ### Create one new resource
 The wants to add a new Work, Person, etc, with no references to any existing resources.

 - The user requests EC to setup up the editing UI for creating a new resource of a specified type.
-EC must create a new resource ID, `theID` - the current idea is that EC will generate a UUID prepended with the usual `W`, `P`, etc depending on the type.
+EC must create a new resource ID, `theID` - the current idea is that EC will generate a UUID and prefixed with the usual `W`, `P`, etc depending on the type.

 - upon the first edit action by the user, EC creates a new `RDFPatch` as above, except that `H create <. . . > .` is used instead of `H graph ... .`.

 - the user makes edits involving adding, deleting or updating existing information, and the EC records each action in the patch.
 Each edit uses the same graph term as above, `http://purl.bdrc.io/graph/theID`.

-- once the user is finished with their updates and signals to EC that the update is completed then, asa above, EC performs a
+- once the user is finished with their updates and signals to EC that the update is completed then, as [above](#edit-one-existing-resource), EC performs:

 ```
     POST http://purl.bdrc.io/sandbox/patchID?apply
-        header includes a shortname for the RDFPatchLog that will be created
+        header includes a short name for the RDFPatchLog that will be created; user id and authorization info
         the patch payload
 ```